-- 33.1 If you use ANPR or camera equipment to monitor the use of the parking facility, you may serve parking charge notices generated by the equipment.
-You will need to apply first to the DVLA for the keeper details of the vehicle. - 33.2 To give drivers early notice of your claim, you should apply to the DVLA for the keeper details promptly.
-Usually this would be applying to the DVLA no more than 28 days after the unauthorised parking event.
-When applying for Keeper Details you must ensure that you adhere to the DVLA's guidelines and requirements. - 33.3 You must post the parking charge notice to the keeper as soon as possible.
-Your target is to send the parking charge notice to the keeper of the vehicle no more than 14 days after receiving the keeper data from the DVLA, and no more than 35 days after the unauthorised parking event. - 33.4 Your letter to the keeper should point out the details of the unauthorised parking event and ask for payment.
-It must also request details of the driver from the keeper. - 33.5 It is the driver's responsibility to pay the parking charge notice.
-If you receive information from the keeper which identifies the driver, and the driver is someone else, you have an extra 21 days after receiving the information to serve the parking charge notice by post on the driver. - Parking charge notices served by post must offer the same payment discount arrangements as tickets placed on vehicles, while allowing extra time for the postal service. - 33.7 If you serve parking charge notices by post, you must include information telling the keeper the 'reasonable cause' for asking the DVLA for their details.
-You must also tell them about the complaints procedure keepers can use to tell the Information Commissioner and the DVLA if they believe their data has been used inappropriately.
-You should also include the challenge or appeals procedure in case the driver wants to dispute the ticket.
-You may provide this as a separate leaflet or on the ticket itself. - 33.8 You must wait 28 days from the date of the parking event before sending a final demand letter to the keeper.
+- 30.8 You must post the parking charge notice to the keeper as soon as possible.
+Your target is to send the parking charge notice to the keeper of the vehicle no more than 14 days after receiving the keeper data from the DVLA. - 30.9 Your letter to the keeper should point out the details of the unauthorised parking event and ask for payment or request details of the driver. - 30.10 It is the driver's responsibility to pay the parking charge notice.
+If you receive information from the keeper which identifies the driver, and the driver is someone else, you must serve the parking charge notice by post on the driver. - 30.11 Parking charge notices served by post must offer the same payment discount arrangements as tickets placed on vehicles, while allowing extra time for the postal service.